 A partner at Goldman Sachs between 1992 and 2005, Ewan was responsible for leading their 120-strong quantitative technology group.
 He previously served as Director of Innovation at Scientific Generics (now Sagentia), a consultancy providing scientific solutions to business problems, and founded DaLEK Software, which developed the Microdraft CAD software package.

-Alongside his wife Dr. Patricia Turner, he founded the Turner-Kirk Charitable Trust, which supports STEM, education and conservation causes.
-It funds the Kirk Distinguished Fellowship Programme for female mathematicians and the Turner-Kirk Visiting Fellowship Programme to bring leading mathematicians to Cambridge.
+Alongside his wife Dr. Patricia Turner, he founded the Turner Kirk Trust, which supports STEM, education and conservation causes.
+It funds the Kirk Distinguished Fellowship Programme for female mathematicians and the Turner Kirk Visiting Fellowship Programme to bring leading mathematicians to Cambridge.

 In 2015, the couple provided a £5m gift to the University of Cambridge to establish the Cantab Capital Institute for the Mathematics of Information.